-Haverford works with five institutions—the University of Pennsylvania, California Institute of Technology, Claremont McKenna College, Georgetown University, and Zhejiang University—to offer eight accelerated degree partnership programs in areas such as engineering, bioethics, finance, and more.
+Haverford works with five institutions—the University of Pennsylvania, California Institute of Technology, Claremont McKenna College, Georgetown University, and Zhejiang University—to offer eight accelerated degree partnership programs in areas such as Engineering, Bioethics, Finance, and more.

 A vivid sense of community is the heart of life at Haverford.
 Ninety-eight percent of students live on campus.
 There are more than 140 clubs and organizations.
 If you can’t find one you like, you’re encouraged to start your own.
 We field 23 varsity teams and numerous club sports.
 There is a half-million-dollar student activities budget that is managed by student government and supports club activities, campus events, concerts, speakers, and trips downtown to Philadelphia.

-Haverford is located eight miles from the fifth-largest city in America.
+Haverford is located eight miles from the sixth-largest city in America.
 The city of Philadelphia has a significant impact on the experiences students have both on and off campus.
 Philadelphia, America’s only World Heritage City, offers world-class museums, renowned restaurants, sports teams, and venues for the arts.
 The urban environment is rich with service, volunteer, career, and internship opportunities.

 Haverford is one of the very few institutions at which every student will produce a senior thesis or project.
 This capstone academic experience offers every Haverford student the chance to develop and execute their own original scholarly work.

 The Koshland Integrated Natural Sciences Center, the Hurford Center for the Arts and Humanities, and the Center for Peace and Global Citizenship play an essential role by supporting cutting-edge research, invigorating the arts on campus, and sending Haverford students across the globe on internships.
 Above all, the Centers enrich scholarship beyond the boundaries of the traditional classroom.
-As grant-making entities to some 150 students per year, the centers can provide up to $10,000 in research funding per student.
+As grant-making entities to some 150 students per year, the Centers can provide up to $10,000 in research funding per student.